DachshundSovereign/Pandas-Handbook/README.md

 ## NumPy Handbook
 Collections of frequently used [Pandas](https://pandas.pydata.org/) commands.
 This repository aims to provide quick reference and tutorials for the usage of Pandas.
-The commands are tested under Pandas 0.20.3 and Python 3.56.
+The commands are tested under NumPy 1.12.1, Pandas 0.20.3, Seaborn 0.9.0 and Python 3.56.
 Most of the content in this repository is created as the note while I was studying [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do).
 I highly recommend to go through this book if you are interseted in data science for Python. ([Full Text](https://jakevdp.github.io/PythonDataScienceHandbook/))

 ## Table of Contents
 * [Installation](#installation)